amrios/z370-g_vanilla/README.md

 I only included a config.plist.
 This repo is supposed to be a reference rather than a copy and paste build.
 Avoid using anything that automates most of the process.

 ## Considerations
-* iGPU has not been tested and probably doesn't work.
+* iGPU hasn't been strenuously tested.
+It didn't work the last time I tried to use it.
 * You must make your own USB map.
-Mine doesn't map the front ports since I don't use them.
+Mine doesn't map the front ports since my case lacks them.
 ## UEFI/BIOS Settings
 No configuration needed if using default.
 Remember to disable VT-d!

-From a default state:

-* Advanced -> System Agent -> Graphics Configuration - > Primary Display: PCIE
-* Advanced -> System Agent -> Graphics Configuration - > iGPU Multi-Monitor: Disabled (Not needed after WhateverGreen 1.3.9)
+If you want the USB 3.1 to work, set these.

 * Boot -> CSM -> Launch CSM -> Enabled (Optional, enable for USB 3.1)

 ## Working/Not Working
 **Working**
 * Suspend and Wakeup w/ Power Nap
-* Ethernet, might have to play with ethernet options to obtain > 100Mb full duplex
-> System Preferences > Network > Ethernet > Advanced... > Hardware, then fiddle around if your speeds seem low.
+* Ethernet
 * CPU power management
 * Audio on-board + external DAC
 * SIP
 * Multi-monitor, up to 4 tested.
-Hot-plugging sometimes works, but will always fail if monitors are not plugged in on boot.
+Hot-plugging works.
 * DRM with HW acceleration, full support
 * Functions with iServices with proper SMBIOS configuration.
 Config in repo has identifing information removed.
 * FileVault